dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2017-06-24-Religion-Of-Humanity.md

 header:
      teaser: /assets/images/wiapost/5051-Religion-Of-Humanity.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![Religion Of Humanity](/assets/images/wiapost/5051-Religion-Of-Humanity.jpg)

-## Religion Of Humanity
+# Religion Of Humanity

 We know for sure that birds, insects, reptiles & animals
 are the citizen of this planet.